Retro-Devils/WickedOS/README.md

 - Standalone emus will be in android section of frontend.

 - If frontend feels/operates weird.
 Go to options/App/controller config.
-It will display a controller that you can change the mapping .
+It will display a controller that you can change the mapping.

 Controller Help

 - Press home one time will take you back to frontend .
 Twice will ask what app to launch.
-Select DIG .
+Select DIG.

 - My controller didn't work!!?!?
 Remeber this is android get a controller thats used with android.